-Major U.S. companies across a spectrum of industries, from blue-chip manufacturing companies 3M Co and DuPont Co
+Major U.S. companies across a spectrum of industries, from blue-chip manufacturing companies 3M Co

 Concern about the effect of rising costs on profit margins prompted investors to push shares of 3M lower and barely reward an earnings report from DuPont that blew past Wall Street's expectations in Tuesday trading.